MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/how-windows-selects-a-driver-for-a-device.md

 > [!NOTE]
 > In Windows 10 version 1709 and greater, Windows offers the best matching driver, which is not necessarily the most recent.
 The driver selection process considers hardware ID, date/version, and critical/automatic/optional category.
 Windows prioritizes critical or automatic drivers highest.
 If a matching driver is not found, WU looks next for optional drivers.
 As a result, an older critical driver of otherwise equal value takes precedence over a newer optional driver.
 >
-> Starting with Windows 10 version 2004, Windows automatically offers only the best Automatic/Critical matching driver.
-To access the best matching Optional driver user should go to ‘Settings > Update & Security > Windows Update > View optional updates > Driver updates’.
-The driver selection process stays the same as in older Windows 10 versions, but If a matching driver is not found locally or on the WU Automatic/Critical pool, WU would not look in the Optional driver pool (for 20H1 versions and later).
+> Starting with Windows 10 Version 2004, Windows still uses the same process for ranking and selecting a driver but automatically offers only the best Automatic/Critical matching driver.
+To access the best matching Manual/Optional driver, users can go to "Settings -> Update & Security -> Windows Update -> View optional updates -> Driver updates".